 Critical Biodiversity Areas (CBAs) are areas which play an important role for the protection and sustainability of biodiversity, which includes important locations for biodiversity features or rare species (Holness and Bradshaw, 2012).
-Municipal CBA maps which form part of the Western Cape Biodiversity Sector Plan (WCBSP 2017) were consulted.
+Municipal CBA maps which form part of the Western Cape Biodiversity Sector Plan (WCBSP 2017) were consulted for the sections of the project area which fall within the Western Cape, and the provincial CBA mapping database was investigated for the areas within the Eastern Cape (ECBCP).